-The complaints illustrate that it is not a simple matter of paying everyone more.
+The complaints illustrate that it is not The complaints illustrate that it is not a simple matter of paying everyone more.
 In any case, only 180 ranks received pay increases while another 50 were found to be getting too much and reductions were recommended.
 More-over, some staff sought parity with higher grades in other departments.
-For instance, the anti-hawker squad felt it should be re-classified as a disciplined force (like the police) because its members risked being beaten up by hawkers.
+For instance, the anti-hawker squad felt it should be re-classified as a disciplined force (like the police) because its members risked being beaten up by hawkers bers risked being beaten up by hawkers.